Do you want to change the language in WordPress but have no idea how? This guide demonstrates how to accomplish that.

 Fortunately, this guide demonstrates how to change the language on the WordPress backend through the WordPress settings.
 We also learned how to modify the language in a WordPress site’s front end (live website) using a plugin.

 With all that being said, I sincerely hope you found this guide helpful.
-If you found the guide helpful, kindly share your opinion with our community platform at Itechguides Community.
+If you found the guide helpful, click on “Yes” beside the “Was this page helpful” question below.

 Finally, visit our WordPress & Websites How-To page for more WordPress guides like this.